 Will Warts Go Away on Their Own?

 Remember, always consult a trained healthcare provider for serious disease or injury, excessive pain or bleeding.
 I read some nasty horror stories online while researching about folks who made some bad decisions while attempting home treatment of genital warts that led to secondary infections.
-Be careful out there!

 As any good home remedy user will know, apple cider vinegar (ACV) is the Queen of Home Remedies.
 It's sort of like Windex in “My Big, Fat Greek Wedding” – just use it for whatever's bothering you.
 Headaches, sunburn, acid reflux – ACV is a treatment option.
 It has over 112 positive recommendations as a wart treatment on EarthClinic.

 To use vinegar as a wart treatment, simply soak a little cotton ball or some gauze with vinegar and apply to the wart area.
 Wrap it in place with a bandage or medical tape.
 I usually apply at bedtime and keep it on overnight, and then let it air out during the daytime.

 Slough away dead wart material each day.
 My friend, Adrienne, noted that her son found urine therapy less irritating than apple cider vinegar as a wart treatment.
 They designated a specific cup for urine collection, and applied the pee most nights over the course of a few weeks until the warts disappeared.

 #3 – Duct Tape

 I've been waiting to use duct tape for a home remedy, because it has a light side and a dark side and holds the universe together, like the force. 😉 The premise is simple – the irritation of the duct tape being stuck to your skin is supposed to get the attention of your immune system faster and send it to vanquish the dreaded wart invader.

 #4 – Banana Peels

 This wart remedy is all over the internet, and is the second most popular recommendation on EarthClinic, so you know it works for many people.
-Given that what your looking for here is the enzymes, I suspect fresh pulp from papaya, pineapple and figs (which are also high in enzymes), would also work well, if you don't happen to have bananas on hand.
+Given that what you're looking for here is the enzymes, I suspect fresh pulp from papaya, pineapple and figs (which are also high in enzymes), would also work well, if you don't happen to have bananas on hand.